What is resource optimization in project management? What are top resource optimization techniques? Read on in our complete guide.

 Resource optimization tools help clients keep their costs and capabilities in balance over time.
 This allows them to be proactive and avoid sudden increases or decreases in spending.

 Having a comprehensive view of where your resources stand can give you a better idea of how to handle future projects, opportunities, and challenges.
 It also lets you plan ahead.
-For example, if you're planning on taking on new staff members or hiring a contractor, then resource optimization will help you find the best candidates for your needs.
+For example, if you're planning on taking on new staff members or hiring a contractor, then resource planning and optimization will help you find the best candidates for your needs.

 Resource optimization helps businesses know where they stand over time.
 It allows you to ascertain what your budgets and parameters are for future projects, so that you control the direction you move in.